infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 - Donor behavior influencing diet - celebrations, special events, in-kind donation of food have a disproportionate influence on diet choices
 - Children looking malnourished could have a benefit to maintaining "orphanage" image in some cases
 - Mindset of meeting basic survival vs excellent nutritional inputs
-- Quality and type of food provided varying based on donation sources and market prices and not only dependent on nutritional needs
+- Quality and type of food provided varying based on donation sources,regularity and market prices vs solely dependent on nutritional needs.